ALEXLZEREP/INFENTO.x.RIDERS/README.md

 Welcome to the INFENTO.x.RIDERS repository!
 This is a collaborative space where we showcase a variety of creative and innovative projects using Infento kits and Arduino technology from Riders.
 Whether you're a beginner or an experienced maker, you'll find exciting project ideas, detailed instructions, and helpful resources to bring your creations to life.

 # What's Inside?
 **Project Ideas**: Explore a wide range of project ideas, from simple builds to complex designs.
+These projects are mostly for the Infento EV bike kits, but could be used for other projects as well.

 **Detailed Instructions**: Step-by-step guides to program your projects.